Parents & Families

-Studying abroad will almost certainly be a defining period in your son or daughter’s educational experience — a psychological journey that will transform him or her into a global thinker with international perspectives and put him or her a step ahead of the competition in the eyes of prospective employers.
-In spite of this, you — and your son or daughter — may have a wide range of feelings about the upcoming experience, from excitement at its potential to stress at the idea of being far apart.
+Studying abroad will almost certainly be a defining period in your child’s educational experience — a psychological journey that will transform them into a global thinker with international perspectives and put them a step ahead of the competition in the eyes of prospective employers.
+In spite of this, you — and your child — may have a wide range of feelings about the upcoming experience, from excitement at its potential to stress at the idea of being far apart.

 By understanding each other’s feelings and supporting decisions before, during, and after the period of overseas study, you can help maximize this opportunity.
 Here is some advice on what to expect (we’ve been seeing study abroad transformations in action for more than 50 years).

 Before your student leaves, offer your full support.
 Let them know that you will be there throughout the experience if needed, including that you can still be reached from overseas.

 Time abroad often begins with a honeymoon period during which students are excited to finally be in the setting that they have dreamed of.
 After facing realities such as unfamiliar university procedures, unexpected difficulty with the local language, commuting woes, and the absence of usual support groups, culture shock can set in.
 At the same time, the student is away from on-campus medical, psychological and advisory services they may have come to rely on (a major change in university life since we attended college is the degree to which students rely on these resources).
 Expect to hear some tales of frustration, though your student will likely be experiencing many wonderful things as well, even if you are not the first to hear about them.
 In most cases they won’t expect you to solve problems —as much as you may want to—and is just looking for an understanding ear.